Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 Think you won’t feel full without meat?
-Fiber is king!
-Make sure consume enough fiber for your needs.
+Don’t forget fibrous foods!
+Make sure to consume enough fiber for your needs.

 Remember, fiber is found in plants, not animal products.
 So think of your plate like a blank canvas.
-Color it with a beautiful array of fruits and vegetables.
+Include a variety of fruits and vegetables.

 If you are significantly cutting down on all animal products (not just meat!)
 Don’t forget to pay extra attention to protein rich plant-based food at your meals.

 Still think its not possible?
-I’ll leave you with some examples of meat fee days!
+I’ll leave you with some examples of meat free days!

 Meat Free Diet Example Diaries

 Disclaimer: These diary examples are JUST examples.
-They are not meant to tell you specifically what to eat and not to eat.
-Find a Registered Dietitian near you to discus your diet needs.
+They are not meant to tell you specifically what to eat and not to eat or what macronutrients targets to apply. .
+Find a Registered Dietitian near you to discus your own diet needs.
 Always talk to your doctor before adding any supplements.

-Consumer Notice: This section contains affiliate links that are marked in this manner : (affiliate link)”.
-If you click on these links and purchase, I earn a commission at no added cost to you.
+Consumer Notice: This section contains affiliate links that are marked in this manner : (affiliate link*)”.
+If you click on these links and purchase or sign up, I earn a commission at no added cost to you.